-In conclusion, every manufacturer has their way of specifying their network load balancing solutions.
-It is difficult to make one to one comparison on almost any parameter.

-Second, every manufacturer details their product features differently, making it more challenging for a buyer.
+Every manufacturer has their way of specifying their network load balancing solutions.
+It is difficult to make one to one comparison on almost any parameter where details of features may differ, making it more challenging for a buyer.

-With WebMux, there are some salient features highlighted by our customers in their selection of WebMux for load balancing their network infrastructure - reliable trouble free operation, ease of setup and operation, performance, and affordability that delivers overall cost-of-ownership value.
+Proven and tested over time, there are some salient features highlighted by our customers in their selection of WebMux for load balancing their network infrastructure - reliable trouble free operation, ease of setup and operation, performance, and affordability that delivers overall cost-of-ownership value.